TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/context-kit/adr-003-remove-mcp-tools-dashboard-page.md

 - Logs
 - MCP Tools

-The MCP Tools page was intended to provide a human-friendly interface for executing Model Context Protocol tools that AI agents use programmatically.
+The MCP Tools page was intended to provide a user-friendly interface for executing Model Context Protocol tools that AI agents use programmatically.
 This would have included tools for:
 - Log querying and analysis
 - Service health monitoring
 - Error trend analysis